Krishna1594/Krishna1594.github.io/_posts/2024-03-19-theexpanse.md

 Catch Dr. Becky reviewing 'The Expanse' in her youtube channel where she highlights the the level of detail in this show.

 {% include elements/video.html id="O25-_eEdxaw" %}

+## The Data

+Actually, I was enthralled by the first and second episodes to an extent where I tabulated data as I watched the rest of the showin Microsoft Excel and categorized them per each season.
+I have tabulated my favorite charavters from each season, the ships, minute details fo each celestial objects as the plot unfolds.
+Took around 3 weeks 2 days precisely.
+Moreover, I had to search inside IMDB website for the show's ratings dataset and I used that data in this visualization.